latchbio/latch/docs/source/automation/overview.md

 This is the [workflow](../basics/what_is_a_workflow.md) that will run whenever the automation has been [triggered](#trigger).

 #### Usage Note:
 Currently, automations are only passing `input_directory` as the parameter to the automation workflow.
 If your workflow has different parameters automation will fail to start it.

+In case you need more parameters to pass your workflow, we suggest to hard-code them into your workflow while we are working on adding parameter support for automations.

 Make sure that the workflows which you use with automation have the following parameter dictionary:

 ```python
 # __init__.py